10 Home Remedies For Emergency Toothache Relief

-Knowing home remedies for various ailments (in this case, a toothache) is good prepper knowledge.
+Knowing home remedies for various ailments (toothache relief) is good preparedness.

-In the unfortunate event in which you develop a toothache and are unable to get immediate dental care (post SHTF?), consider any of the following 10 home remedies for that sore tooth…
+With that said, if you suddenly develop a toothache and are unable to get immediate dental care, consider any of the following home remedies for a toothache:

 BLACK TEA BAG